-UW Huskies earn first NCAA tournament bid in 8 years, will face Utah State
+UW Huskies earn first NCAA tournament bid in 8 years as Pac-12 squeezes 3 teams in

+Finally, the drought is over and after eight years the Huskies are dancing.

-The Washington Huskies punched their first ticket back to the NCAA tournament in eight years, earning a No. 9 seed in the Midwest Region on Selection Sunday.
-They’ll face No. 8 Utah State (28-6) in the first round in Columbus, Ohio on Friday.
+Washington (26-8) returns to the NCAA tournament as the No. 9 seed in the Midwest region and will face No. 8 Utah State (28-8) on Friday in Columbus, Ohio.
+Tipoff is scheduled for 3:50 p.m.
+PT on TNT.

-Washington (26-8) cruised to a regular season Pac-12 title, but faltered in the tournament championship, losing 68-48 to Oregon on Saturday in Las Vegas.
+The Aggies finished tied for first in the Mountain West regular-season race at 15-3 and captured the Mountain West tournament title with a 64-57 win over San Diego State to punch their ticket to the Big Dance.

+Utah State is riding a 10-game winning streak into the NCAA tournament.

+CBS analyst Clark Kellogg favored the Aggies over the Huskies noting “Utah State has size and they got scoring.”

+Three Pac-12 teams made the Big Dance, after it appeared the conference might only send one team.
 Oregon was selected as a No. 12 seed and will face No. 5 Wisconsin in the South Region.
+Arizona State will play in the No. 11 seed play-in game vs. St. John’s.

+Meanwhile, Gonzaga landed a No. 1 seed in the West Region.
+They will play the winner of Fairview-Dickson on Thursday in Salt Lake City.

 This post will be updated.